-I feel like in the US a Snoo is being heavily promoted and endorsed by parents who swear by it and call it a life-saver, so unsurprisingly new parents are often talked into having this “must-have item”.
-While the Snoo is available in Europe I’ve never heard of anyone talking about it and when I mentioned it to a few friends they looked at me like I lost my mind and even more when they saw the price, so the popularity definitely has to do partially with American marketing.
+In the US a Snoo bassinet is being heavily promoted and endorsed by parents who swear by it and call it a life-saver, so unsurprisingly new parents are often talked into having this “must-have item”.
+While the Snoo is available in Europe I’ve never heard of anyone talking about it and when I mentioned it to a few friends they looked at me like I lost my mind and even more when they saw the price, so the popularity has to do partially with American marketing of the Happiest Baby.

-Keep in mind that many blog top reviews are those “honest” reviews from those “gifted” or “undisclosed gifts” with the Snoo, so naturally, it’s great.
+Keep in mind that many blog top reviews are “honest reviews” from those “gifted” or “undisclosed gifts” with the Snoo, so naturally these Snoo reviews are great.
 If I gifted you a $1695 bassinet would you complain?
-But, if you have to pay for it you might think twice about whether it’s worth your investment 😉
+Really, be honest.
+If you have to pay for it you might think twice about whether it’s worth your investment 😉

 The Snoo design harnesses the infant to the sleep surface in a manner different than traditional swaddling.
-When the device senses movement or crying, it begins to jostle and if the movement and crying persist, the device continues to increase the level of jostling and rocking and adds white noise that gets louder and louder.
+When the device senses movement or crying, it begins to jostle.
+If the movement and crying persist, the device continues to increase the level of jostling and rocking and adds white noise that gets louder and louder.
 It has three microphones, a speaker and two motors that create different rocking motions.

 The SNOO never stops moving if your child is sleeping.
 It will be on the baseline level, which is a gentle rocking motion.

-Before putting this article together I surveyed a ton of people about their experiences with Snoo.
+Before putting this article together I surveyed a ton of people about their experiences with Snoo, as my opinion and experience with the Snoo might vary from others.
 For a lot of people Snoo works like a charm and their babies sleep through the night.
 Some people were still swearing by Snoo when their baby was waking up supposedly less – meaning not every 2 hours.
 Then, there was a chunk of people for whom the Snoo was basically collecting dust because the baby hated it and screamed bloody murder.

 Technically speaking, Snoo is easy to clean and perfectly resellable with a minor loss, so if your baby wants nothing to do with it, it’s not like you basically lost a lump sum of money.

 And speaking of addiction, it’s not always the baby who’s dependent on it.
-Snoo’s official recommendations are there are no breaks when you use your Snoo.
+Snoo’s official recommendation is there are no breaks when you use your Snoo.
 Not surprisingly, a common question in forums is how to bring a Snoo on a plane, or where to rent one at a destination.

-Not to mention that naps on the go have always been big for us… truth to be told I was almost never home with my first baby and I cannot imagine being stuck at home because of the Snoo.
+Not to mention that naps on the go have always been big for us… truth be told I was rarely home with my first baby and I cannot imagine being stuck at home because of the Snoo.

 If your power goes off because of the storm or some other issue, it will be a problem as the bassinet depends on it.
 And speaking off, some people are concerned that the infant is exposed to EMF radiation due to the proximity of the speaker, wifi and the whole mechanism.
 The company specifically addressed this issue during the manufacturing process.
 The Snoo has a special metal shield that the company says blocks 99.9% of WiFi radiation.

-While it can help with anxiety something, others can get more anxious when something malfunctions and it feels almost robotic to have so many items “taking care of your baby”.
+While it can help with anxiety something, parents can get more anxious when something malfunctions and it feels almost robotic to have so many items “taking care of your baby”.
 Let’s remember that the vast majority of the world raises infants without any monitors or robots and the babies are still fine, so I highly recommend balance in everything.
-Clearly, parents have survived for millennia without a motorized bassinet – you can too.
+Parents have survived for millennia without a motorized bassinet – you can too.

 Snoo Sleep Sack